Loading…

 How to teach Africa better

-Where do African countries and their communities fit within your scheme of learning?
+This workshop looks to connect Pan-Africanist Theory into classroom practice together as we explore where African countries and their communities fit within your scheme of learning.
 Are your students leaving your classroom with an echo of the immensity of the continent and the heterogeneity of it's peoples?
 How do we turn the tide on the reproduction of outdated narratives to give way to strategies that will help us to see the knowledges, lived experiences and working realities of African countries and it's communities in fuller colour.
 Join this workshop to explore what this could look like in your own context.

 Speakers